-- (1) For a material described on the shipping papers as a marine pollutant and the shipment does not require a placard, make sure that the MARINE POLLUTANT mark appears on both sides and both ends of bulk packagings in one of the formats in Figure 6. - NOTE: MARINE POLLUTANT marks are not required when the bulk packaging displays a placard. - (2) When picking up a hazardous material shipment at a customer's facility or siding or at an interchange point, and a required MARINE POLLUTANT mark is not legible or is missing: - (a) Notify the customer, Train Dispatcher, Yardmaster, or your supervisor, as appropriate. - (b) Do not accept the hazardous material shipment until corrections have been made. - (3) When a required MARINE POLLUTANT mark is not legible or is missing en route, notify the Train Dispatcher, Yardmaster, or your supervisor, as appropriate.
+(1) For a material described on the shipping papers as a marine pollutant and the shipment does not require a placard, make sure that the MARINE POLLUTANT mark appears on both sides and both ends of bulk packagings - see Figure 6.

+NOTE: MARINE POLLUTANT marks are not required when the bulk packaging displays a placard.

+- (2) When picking up a hazardous material shipment at a customer's facility or siding or at an interchange point, and a required MARINE POLLUTANT mark is not legible or is missing: - (a) Notify the customer, Train Dispatcher, Yardmaster, or your supervisor, as appropriate. - (b) Do not accept the hazardous material shipment until corrections have been made. - (3) When a required MARINE POLLUTANT mark is not legible or is missing en route, notify the Train Dispatcher, Yardmaster, or your supervisor, as appropriate.
 They will arrange to correct the problem at the next inspection point.